ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 The main editable area of CKEditor can be focused thanks to the [`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) DOM attribute.
 This attribute tells the web browser that a web page element can be edited like any other text field, which also means it must be able to receive focus.

 Each root of the editing view has the `contenteditable` attribute.
-The editing view uses the {@link module:utils/focustracker~FocusTracker `FocusTracker`} (learn more about {@link framework/guides/architecture/editing-engine#observers view observers}) to track focus in editables by listening to native DOM `focus` and `blur` events coming from them.
+The editing view uses the {@link module:engine/view/observer/focusobserver~FocusObserver `FocusObserver`} (learn more about {@link framework/guides/architecture/editing-engine#observers view observers}) to track focus in editables by listening to native DOM `focus` and `blur` events coming from them.

 <info-box>
 	Already confused?
 Take a look at our {@link framework/guides/architecture/editing-engine#observers "Editing engine"} guide that will explain what the editing view, editables and other building blocks of CKEditor are.